-Mr Sewell (rsewell@cliffparkoa.co.uk)
+Mr Sorrento (ssorrento@cliffparkoa.co.uk)

-Cliff Park Ormiston Academy is also working in partnership with the county Enterprise Coordinator (Gt Yarmouth) to lead on additional CIAEG opportunities throughout the year.
+Cliff Park Ormiston Academy is also working in partnership with the county Enterprise Coordinator (Gt Yarmouth) to lead on additional CEIAG opportunities throughout the year.

-In addition to this, Cliff Park Ormiston Academy has access to unifrog, a program that enables students to explore career pathways, along with live local information regarding post-16 opportunities including apprenticeships.
+In addition to this, Cliff Park Ormiston Academy has access to Unifrog, a program that enables students to explore career pathways, along with live local information regarding post-16 opportunities including apprenticeships.
 Students' individual logins can be obtained from Mr Sewell and their Form Tutors.

-In Form Time, students complete a range of careers-focused learning activities throughout Years 7-11 to help them to make excellent choices.
+In Form Time, students complete a range of careers-focused learning activities throughout Years 7-11 to help them to make option (Year 9 into 10) and post-16 choices.